memgraph/sng-demo/post.md

 When you think about a web application, a graph database doesn’t usually spring to mind.
 Instead, most people just take the familiar route of using an SQL database to store information.
 While this is perfectly acceptable for most use cases there are sometimes those that would see tremendous benefits by using a graph database.
 In this tutorial, I will show you how to make a basic web application using Flask that stores all of its information in a graph database.
 To be more precise we are using **Memgraph DB**, an in-memory database that can easily handle a lot of information and perform read/write instructions quite quickly.<br /><br />
 Our use case is a **Social Network Graph** (in the code referred to as **SNG** for convenience) representing users and the connections between them.
 Usually, such a graph would contain millions of relationships and the algorithms that are performed on them don’t do well with data being stored in relational databases.<br /><br />
 In this tutorial, I will show you step by step how to build a simple Python web application from the bottom up so you get a basic understanding of the technologies that are used.
 You can also find all of the code [here](https://github.com/g-despot/sng-demo) if you don't want to work on it as you go through the tutorial.
+If at any point in this tutorial you have a qustion or something is not working for you, feel free to post on [StackOverflow](https://stackoverflow.com/questions/tagged/memgraphdb) with the tag `memgraphdb`.

 <br /><br />
 <p align="center">